hpcc-systems/Tombolo/docs/docs/Quick-Start/Installation.md

 ## Congratulations

 Your Tombolo installation is now up and running.
-Lets learn some of the core concepts of the software.
+Navigate to [http://localhost:3000/](http://localhost:3000/) to start the new user tutorial.
+Tombolo has a built in tutorial that will walk you through the final steps to getting your installation up and running.